 Here is the table of points of

 interest along Harrison West FSR.
-Zero your odometer at the sign seen on
+Zero your odometer at the sign seen in

-the photo #3 below.
-And, please, note that the yellow mileage markers on
+photo #3 below.
+Please, note, that the yellow mileage markers on

 the road do not exactly correspond to the mileage in the table, the